forthy42/net2o/wiki/squid.md

-So when I'm bought into fiat money, and use the BlockChain only for trading with valueables created outside, like fiat money or real estate, then why not use a system like GNU TALER, which hands over the job of checking the double spending to the banks?
+So when I'm bought into fiat money, and use the BlockChain only for trading with valueables created outside, like fiat money or real estate, then why not use a system like [GNU Taler](https://taler.net/), which hands over the job of checking the double spending to the banks?

 Well, seems to be a good idea, but it turned out that the banks have deep troubles with trust, either.